What are pituitary tumors?

-- Nonfunctioning pituitary tumors (also called nonsecretory tumors).
-These tumors do not produce hormones.
+- Nonfunctioning pituitary tumors (also called nonsecretory tumors) do not produce hormones.
 They can press on or damage the pituitary gland and prevent it from secreting adequate levels of hormones.

 - National Institute of Neurological Disorders and Stroke.
 (2010).
 NINDS pituitary tumors information page.
 Retrieved February 28, 2012, from http://www.ninds.nih.gov/disorders/pituitary_tumors/pituitary_tumors.htm [top]